-All contributions are normally pooled for the benefit of the members of the scheme.
+Here’s how a medical scheme works.
+All contributions go into a pool for the benefit of the members of the scheme.
 Medical scheme belong to the members and they are not for profit organizations.
 The surplus that is made always remains in the scheme for the benefit of the members.
-In terms of the medical act, the scheme will provide annual meetings where the members will discuss their motions and their views.
+In terms of the Medical Schemes Act, the scheme will provide annual meetings where the members will discuss their motions and their views.

 To maximize the members’ participation, the medical scheme can choose to hold their meetings at different areas.
-In terms of the medical scheme act, the scheme must have assets to cover various liabilities.
+In terms of the Medical Schemes Act, the scheme must have assets to cover various liabilities.
 To ensure financial stability, the scheme must have accumulated funds that must be equal to the annual contributions.
-According to the medical act, the medical should be kept by the scheme since it is an asset of that particular scheme.

 Your scheme membership can be suspended or terminated when you fail to pay your fees on time or when you submit fraudulent claims.
 You should keep in mind that it is illegal to belong to more than one scheme at one time.
-With assistance from a guardian or parent, a minor can easily become a member of the scheme provided he pays the required contribution.
+With assistance from a guardian or parent, a minor can easily become a member of the scheme.
+That is, provided he pays the required contribution.